Soumen Mukherjee

 Assistant Professor

-I have been recipient of doctoral scholarship of the German Academic Exchange Service, and a number of prizes and grants since my Undergraduate and Graduate years.
-I am a Fellow of the Royal Asiatic Society of Great Britain and Ireland (elected in 2011) and, in 2017, I was an academic visitor within the rubric of the Study of the U.S. Institute for Scholars on Religious Pluralism, funded by the Bureau of Educational & Cultural Affairs, United States Department of State.
-More recently, my monograph won the 2021 Karim & Rosemin Karim Prize.
+He has been recipient of doctoral scholarship of the German Academic Exchange Service (DAAD), and a number of prizes and grants since his Undergraduate and Graduate years.
+His most recent awards/ fellowships/ prizes include the Annemarie Schimmel Fellowship of the Institute of Ismaili Studies, London (2023), and Karim & Rosemin Karim Prize (2021).
+He is a Fellow of the Royal Asiatic Society of Great Britain and Ireland and, in 2017, he was an academic visitor at the Dialogue Institute, Temple University, Philadelphia, within the rubric of the exchange programme of Study of the U.S. Institute for Scholars on Religious Pluralism, under the auspices of the Bureau of Educational & Cultural Affairs, United States Department of State.

-I teach courses in the fields of social, religious and intellectual history of modern South Asia with a particular reference to their transregional and global contexts and ramifications.
-I also supervise BA, MA & PhD dissertations on a wide array of themes.
+He teaches courses in the fields of social, religious, and intellectual history of modern South Asia with a particular reference to their transregional and global contexts and ramifications.
+He also supervises BA, MA & PhD dissertations on a wide array of themes in the above areas.

 Address